jordanbyron/alarm_decoder/README.md

 The following states are reported and parsed:

-- ready: Indicates if the panel is READY
+- `ready`: Indicates if the panel is READY
-- armed_away: Indicates if the panel is ARMED AWAY
+- `armed_away`: Indicates if the panel is ARMED AWAY
-- armed_home: Indicates if the panel is ARMED HOME
+- `armed_home`: Indicates if the panel is ARMED HOME
-- alarm_occurred: Indicates that an alarm has occurred.
+- `alarm_occurred`: Indicates that an alarm has occurred.
 This is sticky and will be cleared after a second disarm.
-- alarm_sounding: Indicates that an alarm is currently sounding.
+- `alarm_sounding`: Indicates that an alarm is currently sounding.
 This is cleared after the first disarm.
-- armed_instant: Indicates that entry delay is off (ARMED INSTANT/MAX)
+- `armed_instant`: Indicates that entry delay is off (ARMED INSTANT/MAX)
-- fire: Indicates that there is a fire
+- `fire`: Indicates that there is a fire
-- zone_issue: Indicates an issue with a zone
+- `zone_issue`: Indicates an issue with a zone
-- perimeter_only: Indicates that the panel is only watching the perimeter (ARMED STAY/NIGHT)
+- `perimeter_only`: Indicates that the panel is only watching the perimeter (ARMED STAY/NIGHT)
-- zone_number: This number specifies which zone is affected by the message
+- `zone_number`: This number specifies which zone is affected by the message
-- zone_name: Optional human friendly name for the zone_number.
+- `zone_name`: Optional human friendly name for the zone_number.
 See the Configuration section above for more details.

 For additional information see the official protocol docs: